 #3.
 More and More Americans in Debt and Out of Money

 Seven years into the so-called U.S. economic recovery, prices are up and Americans are making less, are in debt, and have little set aside for an emergency.
 For an economy that gets more than 70% of its GDP from consumer spending, this is not a recipe for economic success.

 Case in point: over the last decade, U.S. household debt has soared 11%, with the average household owing $132,529.
 (Source: “Household Debt Nears Pre-Recession Levels,” NASDAQ.com, January 4, 2017.)

 It’s getting harder and harder to pay that debt off too, even according to official data.
 Over the last 13 years, the cost of living has increased 30%, but household income is up 28%.
 The most expensive debt, credit cards, costs the typical household $1,292 annually in interest charges.
-With interest rates expected to rise three times in 2017, that debt burden is going to get even worse.
+With interest rates expected to rise another two times in 2017, that debt burden is going to get even worse.

 #4.
 U.S. Economy Not Prepared for Rate Hikes

 More and more Americans are relying on part-time jobs, which pay poorly, and getting themselves further in debt.
 And the Federal Reserve is adding some fuel to fire in the form of rate hikes.

 After years of artificially low interest rates, the Federal Reserve is starting to raise rates.
 While it’s high time the Fed raised rates, it waited too long, and the repercussions will create another U.S. economic crisis.